total advertising spend in 2024

 Large and Affluent Market

-Digital transformation and High Internet Penetration
+Digital Transformation and High Internet Penetration

 Germany has a high level of internet penetration with a large number of users who are regularly online.
-The digital transformation of companies and public services offers a wide range of potential applications for adtech solutions.
+The digital transformation of companies and public services offers a wide range of potential applications for AdTech solutions.

 Strong Advertising Market